devwinn/rock-paper-scissors/README.md

-# tic-tac-toe
+# rock-paper-scissors
-tic tac toe project from The Odin Project curriculum
+rock paper scissors project from The Odin Project curriculum